Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

    find . -iname "mcafee_security_software" -type d
    ```
    This confirmed the maintainer's grep paths matched the local clone exactly.
-3. Read the full content of each file rather than relying on the few lines of context shown in the issue's grep output, to see the complete surrounding `rationale`/`vuldiscussion`/`warnings` block before editing.
+3. Read the full content of each file rather than relying on the few lines of context shown in the issue's grep output to see the complete surrounding `rationale`/`vuldiscussion`/`warnings` block before editing.
 4. Triaged each occurrence into three categories based on whether the DoD reference was incidental prose, a value that should become an XCCDF variable, or a DoD-only requirement with no generic equivalent.
 5. Confirmed the exact file and line number of each DoD reference in the five in-scope files:
    ```bash